egocodedinsol/egocodedinsol.github.io/_posts/2013-02-18-raised_cosine_basis_functions.md

 [Neuron modeling paper](http://www.cns.nyu.edu/csh/csh04/Articles/KeatEtAl2001.pdf)

-The thing to remember is that the number one thing we're probably interested in for spike-history basis functions is a basis which describes the spike-triggered psth with as few basis functions as possible.
+The number one thing we're probably interested in for spike-history basis functions is a basis which describes the spike-triggered psth with as few basis functions as possible.
 Time dilation and using a raised cosine have certain advantages in this regard, and we'll discuss them below.